duke1102/aidungeon-lib/README.md

 # aidungeon-lib
+# Work In Progress

-A library to interact with play.aidungeon.io
+A TypeScript library to interact with play.aidungeon.io.